jankocivic/Harvey-group/Dirac_user_guide.md

 2. **Temporary Storage** (`/temp0/<USER_NAME>/`):
     Many software programs generate large temporary files that can exceed the limits of your home folder.
 To address this, each computing node has a temporary folder located at `/temp0/<USER_NAME>/`.
 This folder is not directly accessible from the login node, but can be accessed by job scripts submitted to a node.
 Files stored on it are not backed up and are automatically deleted after a period of time.
 You can check the storage limit for this folder on each node using the `qc` command.
 When submitting a job via a script, it's recommended that the script copies all input files to `/temp0/<USER_NAME>/`, performs the calculations there, and at the end, only transfers the necessary output files back to your home folder.
 This minimizes the load on your home storage.

-**Note for Molecular Dynamics Users:**
+> [!WARNING]

-If you are running classical molecular dynamics simulations, be cautious with storage, as trajectory files can quickly exceed your home folder limits.
+> If you are running classical molecular dynamics simulations, be cautious with storage, as trajectory files can quickly exceed your home folder limits.
 To manage this, consider reducing the frequency of snapshot writing to the trajectory file or stripping unnecessary atoms, such as solvent atoms, from the system.

 ## Important Commands